godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 The class constructor, called on class instantiation, is named ``_init``.
 If you want to call the base class constructor, you can also use the ``super`` syntax.
-Note that every class has an implicit constructor that it's always called (defining the default values of class variables). ``super`` is used to call the explicit constructor::
+Note that every class has an implicit constructor that is always called (defining the default values of class variables). ``super`` is used to call the explicit constructor::